Arkansas Hunting and Fishing

 Arkansas Helicopter and Airplane Crashes

 Most heliports and helicopters are used for emergency air evacuations and helicopter emergency medical services (HEMS), like those en route to the Arkansas Heart Hospital.
 Despite taking precautions, helicopter crashes still occur.
-The aviation attorneys at Slack & Davis successfully represented the families of those killed in the following helicopter crashes:
+The aviation attorneys at Slack Davis Sanger successfully represented the families of those killed in the following helicopter crashes:

 - In February 2005, a patient injured in a motor vehicle accident was killed during transport to the hospital in Gentry, Arkansas.
 The medical helicopter that crashed was a Bell 206L-1.